aozhimin/iOS-Debug-Hacks/README.md

 </p>

+## Preface

+> Debugging has a rather bad reputation.
+I mean, if the developer had a complete understanding of the program, there wouldn’t be any bugs and they wouldn’t be debugging in the first place, right?<br/>Don’t think like that.<br/>There are always going to be bugs in your software — or any software, for that matter.
+No amount of test coverage imposed by your product manager is going to fix that.
+In fact, viewing debugging as just a process of fixing something that’s broken is actually a poisonous way of thinking that will mentally hinder your analytical abilities.<br/>Instead, you should view debugging **as simply a process to better understand a program**.
+It’s a subtle difference, but if you truly believe it, any previous drudgery of debugging simply disappears.

+从 **Cobol** 语言的创始人 Grace Hopper 在继电器式计算机中发现世界上第一个 Bug 开始，软件开发中 Bug 的产生就从未停止，正如《Advanced Apple Debugging & Reverse Engineering》一书前言所述：开发者不要妄图认为如果能充分了解软件的工作方式，就不会存在 Bug，事实上，任何软件中都存在 Bug。所以在软件开发周期中，Debugging 几乎是一个无法避免的环节。

+## Debugging Overview
+If you ask an inexperienced programmer about how to define debugging, he might say "Debugging is something you do to find a solution for your software problem".
+He is right, but that's just a tiny part of a real debugging.

+Here are the steps of a real debugging:
+1. Find out why it's behaving unexpectly
+2. Resolve it
+3. Try to make sure no new issue is involved
+4. Improve the quality of your code, include readability, architecture, test coverage and performance etc.
+5. Make sure that the same problem does not occur anywhere else

+Among above steps, the most important step is the first step: find out the problem.
+Apparently, it's a prerequisite of other steps.

+Research shows the time an experienced programmer spends on debugging to locate one issue is  about one twentieth of an inexperienced programmer.
+That means debugging experience makes an enormous difference on programming efficiency.
+We have lots of books on software design, unfortunately, rare of them have introduction about debugging, even the courses in school.

 ## 序言

 > Debugging has a rather bad reputation.
 I mean, if the developer had a complete understanding of the program, there wouldn’t be any bugs and they wouldn’t be debugging in the first place, right?<br/>Don’t think like that.<br/>There are always going to be bugs in your software — or any software, for that matter.
 No amount of test coverage imposed by your product manager is going to fix that.
 In fact, viewing debugging as just a process of fixing something that’s broken is actually a poisonous way of thinking that will mentally hinder your analytical abilities.<br/>Instead, you should view debugging **as simply a process to better understand a program**.
 It’s a subtle difference, but if you truly believe it, any previous drudgery of debugging simply disappears.